sap-tutorials/Tutorials/tutorials/data-lake-sof-multiple-directories/data-lake-sof-multiple-directories.md

 If you have not yet provisioned an SAP HANA data lake, here is a great tutorial on how to do so!
 Please go through the entire tutorial on **Use SQL on Files to query data from a single file/directory**

-We will be using the Orders table as a reference.
+You will be using the Orders table as a reference.

 ---

 ### STEP 1: Create a SQL on Files remote table in Files service

 Note that the table definition will need to match the expected schema/data types of the columns in the structured file you are trying to query.
-Login to the SQL console as User1 or HDLADMIN and execute all the queries associated with this tutorial.
-I will be executing the queries through HDLADMIN.
+Log in to the SQL console as User1 or HDLADMIN and execute all the queries associated with this tutorial.
+This tutorial will be demonstrated by executing the queries through HDLADMIN.

-Firstly, we create a SCHEMA in files service.
+Firstly, you create a SCHEMA in files service.

 ```SQL
 CREATE SCHEMA HDLADMIN_TPCH_SQLONFILES IN FILES_SERVICE;